cucumber/common/datatable/README.md

 # DataTable

-DataTable is a simple data structure that allows the use and transformation of Gherkin data tables in in cucumber.
+DataTable is a simple data structure that allows the use and transformation of Gherkin data tables in cucumber.

 This intended to support:
  * manual conversion in step definitions